danenmao/pterergate-dtf/README.md

     colletorSvr.StartServer()
     ```

-5. Create a task to perform some operation.
+5. Create a task to perform your business operations.

     ``` Go
     taskParam := taskmodel.TaskParam{